Mondial House: Construction

 It was built on the churchyard of the former All-Hallows-the-Great on Upper Thames Street (A3211).
 It was built on a 2.5-acre site.
 It cost £18m, with £11m for the telecommunications equipment.

 In September 1971, Plessey Telecommunications was given a £10m contract.
 It had the TXK type of switching equipment.
 The site was planned to open in 1975 but opened in 1978.

 It was only by the mid to late 1980s that the building was fully fitted.
 By this time, the immense amount of analogue telecommunications equipment being fitted was becoming obsolete.

 Closure

 BT closed the site on 31 December 2004.
 It was demolished in August 2006.

-Instinet now have a building on the former site.
+Watermark Place

+City Office Retail Estates and Oxford Properties co-developed the old Mondial House site with a mixed-use complex designed by Fletcher Priest Architects.
+The building now known as "Watermark Place" began construction in 2007 and was completed in 2009.
+The complex is located along the Thames between Cannon Street station and Fishmonger Hall.

 Function

 In 1970, Britain had around 30 million international calls a year, with 38 million by 1971.
-By 1975 when it was planned to open, Britain was expected to have around 70 million international calls a year.
+By 1975, when it was planned to open, Britain was expected to have around 70 million international calls a year.
 Mondial House on opening could connect around 23 million calls a year, and 200,000 calls an hour on 20,000 international lines.
 The exchange opened in 1980.

 Phone calls originating in the UK would often travel via Mondial House to the BT Tower.